-PART 3: MONITORING PI LAN What parameter is to be monitored?
+PART 3: MONITORING F PLAN What parameter is to be monitored?
 Where is the parameter to be monitored?
 How is the parameter to be monitore (what should be measured and how)?
 When is the parameter to be monitored (timing and frequency)?
-By Whom is the parameter to be monitored- (responsibility)?
-How much is the cost associated with implementation of monitoring Preparatory phase · Community safety and OH&S for workers On the site By checking if there is a Board with information about the Investor, Contractor and Supervisor, fencing and marking the location, To prevent health and safety risks - mechanical injures and to provide safe access and mobility of all which will be affected near the project location in Municipality of XXX Before works commencement Supervisor Representative from the Municipality of XXX Included in the project budget Obtained all required permits At the city Administration in XXX Inspection of all required documents Before works start Supervisor Representative from the Municipality of XXX Included in the project budget Accidents prevention On the site appliance condition By checking if there are spill kits, firefighting appliances, the vehicles and equipment is in working condition at the project location in Municipality of XXX Before works commencement Supervisor Representative from the Municipality of XXX Included in the project budget Construction of the mobile C COVID 19 hospital phase · Air emission and Air quality At and around the site Air pollution parameters of dust, particulate matter Upon complaint or negative inspection finding Supervisor Contractor budget Noise disturbance On site Measuring levels of noise should be carried out in the case of complaints and negative findings of the inspection.
-Regularly Contractor; Accredited company for measuring the level of provided by the contractor; Authorized environmental inspector, Construction inspector, MLSP PIU Part of the regular Contractor cost Waste management On the site Review the documentation - identification of the waste type according the List of waste, - Visual inspection that the waste is collected separately in adequately labeled containers, leakages.
-At the beginning of works, than periodically Contractor - Bidder Supervisor Municipality of XXX Included in the project budget
+By Whom is the parameter to be monitored-(responsibility)?
+How much is the cost associated with implementation of monitoring Preparatory phase Community safety and OH&S for workers On the site By checking if there is a Board with information about the Investor, Contractor and Supervisor, fencing and marking the location, To prevent health and safety risks - mechanical injures and to provide safe access and mobility of all which will be affected near the project location in Municipality of XXX Before works commencement Supervisor Representative from the Municipality of XXX Included in the project budget Obtained all required permits At the city Administration in XXX Inspection of all required documents Before works start Supervisor Representative from the Municipality of XXX Included in the project budget Accidents prevention On the site By checking if there are spill kits, firefighting appliances, the vehicles and equipment is in working condition at the project location in Municipality of XXX Before works commencement Supervisor Representative from the Municipality of XXX Included in the project budget Construction of the mobile COVID 19 hospital phase or re purposing of Health Care Facilities (reconstruction o of 113 vaccination po ints) Air emission and Air quality (dust) At and around the site Measurement of concentration of dust in the air Upon complaint or negative inspection finding Accredited laboratory/ Supervisor Contractor budget Noise disturbance On site Measuring levels of noise should be carried out in the case of complaints and negative findings of the inspection.
+Regularly Contractor; Accredited company for measuring the level of provided by the contractor; Authorized environmental inspector, Construction inspector, MLSP PIU Part of the regular Contractor cost Waste management On the site Review the documentation - identification of the waste type according the List of waste, At the beginning of works, than periodically Contractor - Bidder Supervisor Municipality of XXX HCF Included in the project budget